GoogleCloudPlatform/community/tutorials/cloud-iot-mender-ota/index.md

 **Deploy Firebase Functions to call Mender Preauthorization API**

-This will link device creation in Cloud IoT Core to Device pre-authorization in Mender.
+This will link device creation in Cloud IoT Core to Device preauthorization in Mender.

-Note: be sure you associated Firebase with your cloud project as noted in "Before you begin"
+Note: Be sure you associated Firebase with your Cloud project as noted in **Before you begin**.

-Deploy Firebase Functions to subscribe to Pub/Sub topic "registration-events" which you created in the last step to [preauthorize](https://docs.mender.io/server-integration/preauthorizing-devices) IoT Core Devices with the Mender Server every time a new device is created in IoT Core
+Deploy Firebase Functions to subscribe to the `registration-events` Pub/Sub topic that you created in the last step to [preauthorize](https://docs.mender.io/server-integration/preauthorizing-devices) IoT Core Devices with the Mender Server every time a new device is created in Cloud IoT Core.

-Using the repo you cloned into your cloud shell earlier, switch to the functions directory:
+Using the repo you cloned into Cloud Shell earlier, switch to the `functions` directory:

 ```
 cd ~/community/tutorials/cloud-iot-mender-ota/auth-function/functions